DevOpsBootcamp/website/source/01_the_very_basics.rst

 A Client:
 =========

+.. note:: who presents this slide

 * use irssi
 * see lug guide

 Networks:
 =========

+.. note:: who presents this slide

 * /connect irc.freenode.net

 Channels:
 =========

+.. note:: who presents this slide

 * /join #osu-lug
 * /join #devopsbootcamp

 Commands:
 =========

+.. note:: who presents this slide

 * take action with \`/me does thing\`
 * everything else starting with / is a command